The Republican Party can win the presidency in 2016 by shifting strategy.

 First, the G.O.P. must cut ties with radical elements within its camp.
 For instance, Republicans should distance themselves from Sara Palin, Rush Limbaugh, Michelle Bachman, the Fox News Channel, and the notorious Senator Ted Cruz of Texas to be victorious in 2016.
 They stir up misguided passions from the past with their relentless bashing of Obamacare and by seeking to erect new barriers to voting, such as voter identification laws.
-If not, the party will seem less sensitive to the needs of the poor, minorities, and independent voters, thus ensuring an easier path to victory for former Secretary of State Hillary Clinton or Vice President Joseph Biden.
+If not, the party will appear less sensitive to the needs of the poor, minorities, and independent voters, thus ensuring an easier path to victory for former Secretary of State Hillary Clinton or Vice President Joseph Biden.

 Subscribe to: